tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_09.md

 The publish function can take parameters as well, but we'll get to that in a minute.

-We've just created a System.js module, hence, as you already know, one necessary thing is left — to import it in the `main.ts` in order to execute code inside:
+We've just created a module, as you already know, one necessary thing is left — to import it in the `main.ts` in order to execute code inside:

-{{> DiffBox tutorialName="meteor-angular2-socially" step="9.2"}}
+{{> DiffBox tutorialName="meteor-angular2-socially" step="9.3"}}

 ## Meteor.subscribe